 - Revenue funding of between £5,000 and £20,000 per year, for up to 3 years, depending on your need or request. - Please note that whilst we can provide Community Spaces funding of up to £20,000 per year, we won't be able to award this to all applicants.
-We scale awards based on a number of factors, including the size of the applicant organisation and its costs, the scale of its work, and the strength of alignment between its work and the aims of our fund. - We can consider unrestricted funding, which can be used to support any costs within your organisation, to help you further your work.
+We scale awards based on a number of factors, including the size of the applicant organisation and its costs, the scale of its work, and the strength of alignment between its work and the aims of our fund.
+Due to high demand for this fund, we may only be able to award 2-year funding in some cases. - We can consider unrestricted funding, which can be used to support any costs within your organisation, to help you further your work.
 Where there are elements of your organisation's work that do not fit with the aims of this fund, you may not be eligible for unrestricted funding. - Alternatively, we can consider restricted funding for a specific salary, project or service, including any associated equipment costs, such as laptops.
-We can consider fully funding a small project or part-time salary, or part-funding a larger project, service or fulltime salary. - You don't need to have any match funding in place when you apply, but if we are not able to fund the total costs of your work, you will need to consider additional sources of funding.
+We can consider fully funding a small project or part-time salary, or part-funding a larger project, service or full-time salary. - You don't need to have any match funding in place when you apply, but if we are not able to fund the total costs of your work, you will need to consider additional sources of funding.
 Our Funding Officer will discuss this with you during the assessment process. - Due to the high levels of demand for our funding, you can only hold one Community Spaces Grant from us at a time.